 First of all, keep in mind that Yosemite is big: 1169 square miles.
 That’s a lot of space to spread out in, but most visitors stay clumped in the most popular bits.
 In particular, Yosemite Valley is (rightfully) extremely famous.
 That’s where you’ll find some of the famous views and waterfalls, along with a visitor center, wilderness center, museum, nature center, and more.
 This area is accessible by car and bus year-round, which of course adds to the crowds.

 One of the best-known Yosemite hikes is Half Dome, which today enjoys iconic status.
 It’s so popular that you need to acquire a permit in advance to attempt it.
 Up to 300 hikers per day make the trek, which takes around ten to twelve hours.
 Famous hikes and sites are famous for a reason: they’re incredible.
-But they’re not the only thing an enormous park like Yosemite has to offer.
+But they’re not the only incredible thing the enormous Yosemite park has to offer.

 So how did we avoid crowds in Yosemite?